CharlieFox84/iryna-watch/README-dev.md

 # Iryna Timeline (Dev Branch)

-This branch contains experimental features and editorial scaffolding for the Iryna timeline project.
+This branch contains editorial scaffolding for the Iryna timeline project.
 All changes here are staged for review before public release.

 ### 🧾 Summary

-- Reclassified routine filings as `procedural-motion` to streamline default view
-- Preserved visibility of high-impact motions like medical evaluation
-- Updated toggle logic and CSS for mobile-first clarity
-- Corrected header HTML nesting and added dynamic fallback for “Last updated”
-- Integrated updated favicons for editorial polish and brand consistency
+- Timeline / RSS updates and code hygiene are tested in `dev`.
+This includes automated code review and manual functionality tests.
+- Feature or experimental changes are developed in their own branch before merging into `dev`.

 ---

-### 🛠️ October 2025 Updates (Testing → Dev Merge)
+### 🛠️ Release Updates and Testing

-- Added scroll emoji 📜 to NC House Bill 307 timeline card title for symbolic clarity
-- Appended signing date to card footer: “Signed into law on October 3, 2025”
-- Introduced `.timeline-hot-topic` CSS banner with slate gray accent for dignified emphasis
-- Linked banner to timeline card via anchor for improved accessibility
-- Updated medical records motion card to include October 3 defense objection
-- Extended card date range to reflect full procedural arc
-- Merged `testing` branch into `dev` with no conflicts
+- Most releases involve timeline and RSS updates or code hygiene.
+- For recent changes and validation history, see [commit.md](./commit.md).
+- Major rewrites or logic changes will be noted here.
+Otherwise, review the commit log for changes.

 ---